afascetti/HMC-MicroPs-Final-Portfolio/docs/documentation.md

 # Schematics
 <!-- Include images of the schematics for your system.
 They should follow best practices for schematic drawings with all parts and pins clearly labeled.
 You may draw your schematics either with a software tool or neatly by hand. -->

+The hardware for the system include the Adafruit PN532 Breakout Board, Nucleo Microcontroller, Upduino ICE40 FPGA, and a speaker with an audio amplifier.
+The audio amplifier (a TI LM386) is in place to allow the speaker to draw more current than the FPGA pin would allow.
+The audio amplifier circuit comes from the LM386 datasheet.[^1]

 <div style="text-align: center">
   <img src="../assets/img/wiring.png" alt="wiring" width="700" />
 </div>
+Schematic of RFID Doorbell System.

 # Source Code Overview
 <!-- This section should include information to describe the organization of the code base and highlight how the code connects. -->